 Ai Weiwei is China's most famous international artist, and its most outspoken domestic critic.
-Against a backdrop of strict censorship and an unresponsive legal system, Ai expresses himself and organizes people through art and social media.
-In response, Chinese authorities have shut down his blog, beat him up, bulldozed his newly built studio, and held him in secret detention.
+Against a backdrop of strict censorship and an unresponsive legal system, Ai expresses himself and organizes people through art and social media in this Emmy-nominated and Academy-award short-listed documentary.

 Confederacy Theory explores the complexities of a controversy steeped in American history and racial divisiveness: the debate over the Confederate flag in South Carolina, the last state to fly the flag on its capitol.

 Winner: Best Documentary, Atlanta Film Festival

 The ‘Girls’ have been friends for years, bonding over hopes, dreams, food, and the shared experience of being obese.
 But, now, as some pursue weight-loss surgery, their center has shifted and upset everything they knew about happiness, friendship, and love.